mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

   The full name is then generated using the following schema:
   *vip-name.scheduler.l4lb.thisdcos.directory:vip-port*.

-  As we can see from the example [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py), this is the mechanism used by the redis package, and so you can access the Redis service from within the cluster at `redis.marathon.l4lb.thisdcos.directory:6379`.
+  As we can see from the example [application](https://raw.githubusercontent.com/joerg84/dcos-101/master/app1/app1.py), this is the mechanism used by the Redis package, and so you can access the Redis service from within the cluster at `redis.marathon.l4lb.thisdcos.directory:6379`.

 # Outcome
 You know how to use service discovery to connect to your application from within your DC/OS cluster, and have learned about the two mechanisms for service discovery available in DC/OS.